shtayeb/RssFeed/Readme.md

 - [x] /posts
 - [x] Create page for post list,
 - [x] /feed/{feedId}/posts -> make Post templ customizable
 - [x] User profile management
     - [x] Create a user profile dropdown for auth user
     - [x] Error handling with htmx
     - [x] Fix Change password error: No consistent hashing for passwords

+### Backlog

 - [] auth
-    - Testing reset-password
+    - [x] Testing reset-password
+        - Create a reset_password table and save the reset requests there. right now users can reset their passwords as much as they want as long as their token is valid
-    - Verify new users email
+    - [] Verify new users email

-- Email notification for your feed - when new post is added
-- feed following pages
-- Create feed follow CRUD
-- /user/feeds scoped to the user

 - CSRF token protection for the forms
 - Check django requres object for any other userful data to be included in the context